 2. Turn the heat to medium, and add vinegar, coconut aminos, and tofu.
 Gently stir.

-4. Season the soup with 1/4 teaspoon of ground black pepper first.
+4. Season the soup with 1/4 teaspoon of ground white pepper first.
 Taste and add more if desired.
-(I found that 3/4 teaspoon black pepper is perfect for my taste.
+(I found that 3/4 teaspoon of white pepper is perfect for my taste.)
 But you can adjust the amount according to your preference.)
 Dish and garnish with cilantro.
 Serve warm.

 Notes